WHAT IS GIANT PAPILLARY CONJUNCTIVITIS?

 Stage 4: Severe

-GPC - A major disappointment to contact lens wears
+GPC - A Major disappointment to contact lens wearers

-Giant papillary conjunctivitis can be a disappointing, discouraging condition since it is primarily caused by long-term use of contact lenses.
-Some contact lens wearers who have enjoyed lenses for many years become intolerant and must return to glasses.
+Giant papillary conjunctivitis can be a disappointing, discouraging condition since it is primarily caused by the long-term use of contact lenses.
+Some contact lens wearers who have enjoyed wearing lenses for many years become intolerant and must either return to glasses, go to one-day disposable lenses or have LASIK.

 Preventative measures for those who wear soft lenses should include: